Menu Icon

 • If they take certain medications, such as amiodarone (heart medication) and lithium (psychiatric medication)

-Hyperthyroidism vs hypothyroidism
+Hyperthyroidism vs. hypothyroidism

 Hyperthyroidism and hypothyroidism both affect the thyroid gland and hormone production, but in different ways.
 With hyperthyroidism, the gland produces too much thyroid hormone; with hypothyroidism, the gland produces too little.
 If a person has signs of thyroid problems, a practitioner will check for an enlarged thyroid gland, and recommend they undergo testing to evaluate their hormone levels in addition to other assessments.